 Examples of Debt Spirals

 Since 2008, Greece has seen an increase in its debt to GDP ratio.
 This is despite a period of austerity measures and spending cuts.
-The spending cuts in Greece have contributed to a prolonged recession which has led to falling tax base.
+The spending cuts in Greece have contributed to a prolonged recession which has led to the falling tax base.

 Greece Debt to GDP ratio